A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Experimental Setup

 \subsection{Datasets}

-The in-domain accuracy of our Voronoi Pruning (VP) approach is evaluated using the MS MARCO v1 passage retrieval task~\cite{bajaj2016ms}.
-The tasks consists of 8.8M passages paired with real user queries and relevance annotations, and serves as our primary benchmark for evaluating pruning effectiveness.
-For in-domain evaluation, we report the MRR@10 scores on the MS MARCO dev set consisting of 6,980 queries.
-Additionally, we also evaluate our approach on the 2019 (43 assessed topics) and 2020 (54 assessed topics) iterations of the TREC Deep Learning track \cite{craswell2019overview, craswell2020overview}, which also utilize the 8.8M passage corpora from MS MARCO.
-To assess robustness under domain shift, following common practice, we additionally evaluate in a zero-shot setting on the same subset of the BEIR benchmark~\cite{thakur2021beir} as earlier works.
-We report the MRR@10 for the MS MARCO dev set, and nDCG@10 for TREC-DL and BEIR.
+The in-domain accuracy of our Voronoi Pruning (VP) approach is evaluated using the MS~MARCO v1 passage retrieval task~\cite{bajaj2016ms}.
+The task consists of 8.8M passages paired with real user queries and relevance annotations, and serves as our primary benchmark for evaluating pruning effectiveness.
+We conduct our evaluation on the MS~MARCO dev set (6,980 queries) as well as the 2019 (43 assessed topics) and 2020 (54 assessed topics) iterations of the TREC Deep Learning track~\cite{craswell2019overview, craswell2020overview}, which also utilize the 8.8M passage corpora from MS~MARCO.
+To assess robustness under domain shift, we evaluate in a zero-shot setting on the same subset of the BEIR benchmark~\cite{thakur2021beir} as~\cite{zongLosslessTokenPruning2025b}, which excludes HotpotQA, FEVER, and ArguAna, as the longer documents in these collections make LP-Pruning prohibitively expensive, precluding a direct comparison.
+We report MRR@10 for the MS~MARCO dev set, and nDCG@10 for TREC-DL and BEIR.